 On-Site/Consortium Sponsored Child Care

-On-site child care is located at an employers’ workplace.
-For consortium sponsored child care, employers join forces to finance child care run, often run by a contracted operator.
-Employers can subsidize the cost of care so employees can pay below-market rates, or employers can ask employees to pay full cost for care.
+On-site child care is located at an employers’ workplace and can be full-time care or back-up care.
+Consortium sponsored child care is a partnership between employers to finance a child care program, often run by a contracted operator and located near both workplaces.
+For both on-site and consortium care, employers can subsidize the cost of care, or employers can ask employees to pay full cost for care.

 Benefits to EmployersFootnote # 1